Which diet is better – paleo, keto, or raw food vegan?

-My spice shelf include grinders of sea salt and Himalayan pink rock salt, turmeric, and blue green algae.An anti-inflammatory diet is more about what you DON'T eat.Click To Tweet
+My spice shelf includes grinders of sea salt and Himalayan pink rock salt, turmeric, and blue-green algae.An anti-inflammatory diet is more about what you DON'T eat.Click To Tweet

 The freezer contains many bags of organic frozen vegetables – chard, kale, spinach, broccoli, and zucchini (all green smoothie ingredients) – and frozen organic chicken, turkey, and bison.